 Arrange the repairs for you before the loss adjuster's visit

-If the insurance company will organise and pay for cleaning and redecorating
+Will the insurance company organise and pay for cleaning and redecorating?

-Who will be the insurance company's point of contact for your claim
+Who will be your point of contact at the insurance company for your claim?

-What you should and should not do yourself when cleaning your property
+What should you do and not do when attempting to clean up your property?

-If you rent your home, make sure your landlord contacts their buildings insurance provider to make the claim for you.
+If you rent your home, make sure your landlord contacts its buildings insurance provider to make the claim for you.